Last updated: January 23, 2014

 Once you know how to install plugins, you’ll want to find some good ones.
-Before you go crazy (it’s easy to go crazy), I recommend you read my Plugin Tips.
+Before you go crazy (it’s easy to go crazy), I recommend you read my plugin tips.
 In short, plugins have a frustrating way of breaking sites so I aim to use as few as possible.

 Below is a list of the plugins currently active on my site.

-This list has been updated and the plugins I use have changed.
 I’m keeping the list of plugins I’ve stopped using at the bottom of the page for reference.
 I noted the reason why I stopped using a specific plugin when applicable.

 To combat spam